-During the preparation tasks to implement and enforce the updated Nutri-Score-algorithm from January 2024 onwards, the Steering Committee and the Technical Committee asked the Scientific Committee for further definitions in order to avoid later confusion and/or misuse of the Updated Algorithm by the food business operators.
-In response to the request of the Steering Committee and Technical Committee, the Scientific Committee came to the conclusions (a/b/c) listed below.
-All three conclusions have been adopted by the Steering Committee to define red meat and products thereof and must be taken into account when using the updated Nutri-Score-algorithm.
+During the preparation tasks to implement and enforce the updated Nutri-Score-algorithm from January 2024 onwards, the Steering Committee and the Technical Committee asked the Scientific Committee for further definitions of products categorized as "red meat" in order to avoid later confusion and/or misuse of the Updated Algorithm by the food business operators.
+In response to the request of the Steering Committee and Technical Committee, the Scientific Committee came to the conclusions listed below.
+These conclusions have been adopted by the Steering Committee to define red meat and products thereof.

-1. Foods to be (potentially) evaluated with the red meat algorithm
+1. Foods to be (potentially\) evaluated with the red meat algorithm